azmainm/standup-tickets-sp/functions/README.md

   - **Assigns unique ticket IDs** (SP-{number}) to new tasks
   - Stores structured task data in MongoDB
   - Categorizes tasks as "Coding" or "Non-Coding"
-  - Creates Jira issues for NEW coding tasks with AI-generated titles
   - **Sends separate Teams notification for EACH meeting** (if webhook configured)
 - **🔄 Legacy Support**: Environment variables maintained for potential future use